 Remove Apache Packages on Debian

-Purging Apache removes the package and its /etc/apache2 configuration, but it does not delete content you created under /var/www.
+Purging Apache removes the package and its /etc/apache2 configuration, but it does not delete site content you created under /var/www.

 gnome-user-share,libapache2-mod-dnssd, or desktop meta packages that depend on them.